starbuck10/JCoffie/_projects/2021-11-02-ongoing-work.md

 featured_image: '/images/demo/demo-landscape.jpg'
 ---

-## Ongoing Project: Ocean Sailing
+## The Goal

-The Goal: I love sailing.
+I love sailing.
 And I have a personal goal to own a blue-water sailboat that I can travel the World on.
 Who doesn't have that goal, right?
 Anyway, I've been working my way through certifications and hands-on experience to make the goal a reality.
 Let's see how it's going!

 ---